-5.4.6 Fund selection
+5.5.6 Fund selection

-- (a) No employer shall be required to make or be prevented from making, at any one time, contributions into more than one Approved fund.
-Such fund, other than a fund referred to in clause 5.4.4(c), (d), (e), (f) and (g) shall be determined by a majority decision of employees. - (b) Employees who are members of an established fund covered by clause 5.4.4(f) shall have the right by majority decision to choose to have the contributions specified in clause 5.4.2 paid into a fund as provided for elsewhere in clause 5.4.4 in lieu of the established fund to which clause 5.4.4(f) has application. - (c) The initial selection of a fund recognised in clause 5.4.4 shall not preclude a subsequent decision by the majority of employees in favour of another fund recognised under that clause where the long term performance of the fund is clearly disappointing. - (d) Where clause 5.4.6 has been utilised and as a result another approved fund is determined, access to a further re-appraisal of the fund for the purpose of favouring yet another fund shall not be available until a period of 3 years has elapsed after that utilisation.
+- (a) No employer shall be required to make or be prevented from making, at any one time, contributions into more than one approved fund.
+Such fund, other than a fund referred to in clauses 5.5.4(c), (d), (e) and (f) shall be determined by a majority decision of employees. - (b) Employees to whom clause 5.5 applies who as 4 January, 1993, are members of an established fund covered by clause 5.5.4(f) shall have the right by majority decision to choose to have the contributions specified in clause 5.5.2 paid into a fund as provided for elsewhere in clause 5.5.4 in lieu of the established fund to which clause 5.5.4(f) has application. - (c) The initial selection of a fund recognised in clause 5.5.4 shall not preclude a subsequent decision by the majority of employees in favour of another fund recognised under clause 5.5.4 where the long term performance of the fund is clearly disappointing. - (d) Where clause 5.5.6 has been utilised and as a result another approved fund is determined, access to a further re-appraisal of the fund for the purpose of favouring yet another fund shall not be available until a period of 3 years has elapsed after that utilisation of this provision: